To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 The Duomo– Holds lots of architectural importance in Italy

-The Last Supper – YOU MUST BOOK THIS IN ADVANCE Here is the link to book tickets on your own (anywhere from 7-10 Euro) – but honestly it is a very confusing website and your best way to do it is to take a guided tour of Milan (learn all the history) that includes a Last Supper ticket.
+The Last Supper — YOU MUST BOOK THIS IN ADVANCE.
+Here is the link to book tickets on your own (anywhere from 7-10 euros), but honestly, it is a very confusing website.
+Your best way to do it is to take a guided tour of Milan (learn all the history) that includes a Last Supper ticket.
 There are several great options from Viator for Milan walking tours!

-After you’ve spent your first night in Milan- hop on the train in Milan and head to the celebrity hotspot – BELLAGIO! (make sure you say hi to George Clooney for me) The first leg of this journey is by train to Varenna and lasts about one hour ten minutes, tickets cost around €6.50.
-Then get on the ferry to go to Bellagio, which is a 15-minute ride and tickets are around €10.
+After you’ve spent your first night in Milan, hop on the train and head to the celebrity hotspot—BELLAGIO!
+(Make sure you say hi to George Clooney for me.)
+The first leg of this journey is by train to Varenna, which lasts about one hour and ten minutes.
+Tickets cost around €6.50.
+Then, get on the ferry to go to Bellagio, which is a 15-minute ride, and tickets cost around €10.

 Eat Seafood (yum!)